-Creative Cloud Assets is integrated into your creative workflow at home, from the office, or on the go by allowing you to access and reuse your desktop-synced files, mobile creations, Creative Cloud Libraries, and royalty-free assets from CC Market (see Figure 1).
+Creative Cloud Assets is integrated into your creative workflow at home, from the office, or on the go by allowing you to access and reuse your desktop-synced files (Creative Cloud Files), mobile creations, Creative Cloud Libraries, and XD prototypes & specifications (see Figure 1).
 From your browser, you can also extract and reuse CSS information about colors, gradients, fonts, text and more from your Photoshop files.

 You can launch the Creative Cloud Assets site by pointing your browser to assets.adobe.com.
 You can also access it through convenient links in your desktop tools or your Adobe profile on the web.